How we are helping

 - Maximising the development impact of businesses: For example, partnering with businesses to implement business models that serve the poor as consumers, producers or employees.

-The Strategy should be read in conjunction with the Ministerial Statement on Engaging the Private Sector in Aid and Development, which documents how Australia will work with the private sector to achieve our aid and development objectives.
+The Ministerial Statement on Engaging the Private Sector in Aid and Development documents how Australia will work with the private sector to achieve our aid and development objectives.
 The various specific sector and thematic strategies, such as agriculture, fisheries and water and economic infrastructure, should also be consulted to provide more detailed guidance on private sector development relevant to that sector.

 To find out more about DFAT’s work with the private sector, or if you are a business interested in working with DFAT’s development assistance program, visit our private sector partnerships webpage or contact firstname.lastname@example.org